 Read our Brochure:

-Electronic Engineering Technology Program Educational Objectives and Student Outcomes
+Electronics Engineering Technology Program Educational Objectives and Student Outcomes

 Program educational objectives are statements that describe what graduates are expected to attain within a few years of graduation.
 Our program educational objectives are based on the needs of our constituencies and aligned with our mission statement.